-https://vcccdventura-my.sharepoint.com/:v:/g/per-sonal/jdiaz_vcccd_edu/EdJawi_q3KxHoqoMaAb0sEQBVhXDp8v2lxCHCtv8tFr1Ig?e=zWhtnT
+https://vcccdventura-my.sharepoint.com/:v:/g/per-sonal/jdiaz vcccd edu/EdJawi q3KxHoqoMaAb0sEQBVhXDp8v2lxCHCtv8tFr1Ig?e=zWhtnT

 Records, Drops, Waitlists, Canvas & More

 How long should I keep my instructional records?

 In order to comply with the audit standards of California Community Colleges, faculty records relative to student academic performance, grades and attendance hours should be kept for a minimum of five years after the year in which they were created.